 The park features a 22-acre lake named Lake Trahlyta built in the 1930s by the Civilian Conservation Corps and named after the Indian Princess Trahlyta.
 Much of the land which is now Vogel State Park was given to the state in 1927 by the Fred Vogel family and became one of the first two parks in Georgia in 1931.

 We camped here next to the creek in November 2017 in our Travato van and the leaves were spectacular.
 The sound of the running water lulled us to sleep at night.
-The lake is really beautiful and offers a 1 mile loop trail with an opportunity to view the Trahlyta Falls.
 Camping here was really wonderful and we will definitely return to this gorgeous park.

 There are 17 miles of hiking trails within the park and giving access to the Coosa Backcountry Trail which climbs Coosa Bald and Slaughter Mountain.
-Also availale from this trail the Duncan Ridge Trail leads directly to Blood Mountain where it meets the Appalachian Trail.
+Also available from this trail is the Duncan Ridge Trail leading directly to Blood Mountain where it meets the Appalachian Trail.